 Point Reyes National Seashore is currently developing the management plans or working on the projects listed below.

-NEW! - Winter Habitat and Floodplain Enhancement Project Environmental Assessment
+Winter Habitat and Floodplain Enhancement Project Environmental Assessment

 In accordance with the National Environmental Policy Act (NEPA), the National Park Service (NPS) is reinitiating the public planning process for the preparation of an Environmental Assessment (EA) for the Winter Habitat and Floodplain Enhancement Project on Lagunitas Creek.
 The project is proposed by the Marin Municipal Water District (MMWD or the district) as part of the district's efforts to improve habitat for coho salmon and steelhead.